A revered abbot who once helped AIDS patients is now at the center of Thailand's latest monastic scandal.

 See also:

-Thailand: Pedophile monk rapes children with impunity
+Thailand: a pedophile monk rapes children with impunity

 Source: Khaosod English

-Prepare your trip to Thailand
+Useful links to prepare your trip to Thailand

-Book bus, train, or boat in Thailand
+Book bus, train and boat in Thailand

 Manage your money while traveling with Wise